 The institutional framework for water resource management in Sierra Leone is currently being reformed and the process will take a number of years to complete.
 Enactment of the Water Resources Bill, scheduled for June 2016, will represent an important milestone.
 Once established, new bodies like the Water Resources Council and individual River Basin Committees will need time to build up experience and expertise.
-The National Rural Water and Sanitation Programme Document will be developed using the TA resources of the LDCF.
-In addition, the technical capacity and resources of the Climate Change Secretariat will be strengthened and technical staff in key ministries will be trained to strengthen awareness of the importance of CCR relating to WASH within all national institutions.
+With regard to the required project implementation capacity, the baseline project co-financing provides for 140 person months of Technical Assistance (TA) to implementing agencies.
+The TA includes Climate Change Adaptation, Water Supply and Sanitation Engineering Hydrology/Water Resources Engineering, Hydrogeology as well as Gender and Community Development expertise.
+The consulting firm has already been contracted by the Government's project executing agency; the consultants for the baseline project commenced services in January 2016.
+In addition to technical assistance, the baseline project provides for capacity building (personnel training, tooling and equipment) of all relevant national and local level agencies, as well as sensitizing and training the local communities on primary beneficiary responsibilities.
+The intervention is expected to considerably enhance local community capacity and the necessary capacity of the key agencies to ensure sustainability of the project results after the end of the five year project implementation period.
+In this regard, the technical capacity and resources of the Climate Change Secretariat will be strengthened and technical staff in key ministries will be trained to strengthen awareness of the importance of CCR relating to WASH within all national institutions.